-About a fifth of Amazon’s ownership wanted climate report; few would ban facial recognition tech sales
+About a fifth of Amazon’s ownership wanted climate report; few would ban sales of facial-recognition tech

 By tracking shares voted for 2019 proposals that addressed issues brought before the company in prior years, it’s possible to glean some insight into changing investor sentiments.

-The shareholder proposal on climate reporting was favored by the owners 21% of Amazon shares outstanding and entitled to vote.
+The shareholder proposal on climate reporting was favored by the owners of 21% of Amazon shares outstanding and entitled to vote.
 The last time a climate proposal came before Amazon shareholders, in 2012, 15% of shares were voted in favor.
 Proposals to report on sustainability were favored by 20% of share owners in 2016 and 21% in 2015.

 Another measure, lowering the threshold of shareholders to call a special meeting from 30% to 20%, was favored by 25%.
 A similar proposal in 2011 received 26% support, the most for any Amazon shareholder proposal going back to at least 2009, according to a Seattle Times analysis of shareholder vote totals.
 (The analysis looked at shares voted “for” of each proposal as a percentage of the total number of shares outstanding and entitled to vote at each year’s meeting as reported in the company’s proxy statements.
 Other analyses exclude from the total the roughly 85 million shares for which no instructions were provided, called broker non-votes, producing higher approval percentages.)